Puget Sound Region

 Region South King County

-Federal Way Police Department announced in late 2025 that it would fully encrypt all radio communications beginning in Q1 2026.
-The encryption is enabled through the Puget Sound Emergency Radio Network (PSERN)—a new regional digital radio system serving King County and surrounding areas.
+Federal Way Police Department announced in late 2025 that all radio communications would be fully encrypted beginning in Q1 2026, using the new Puget Sound Emergency Radio Network (PSERN)—a regional digital system serving King County.

-The department cited "best nationwide policing practices" as justification, a vague rationale that provided no specific evidence that open radio communications in Federal Way had ever caused harm.
+The department cited "best nationwide policing practices."
+That rationale named no specific incidents in Federal Way where open communications had created a problem.

 What is PSERN?

-"Best practices" suggest that encryption is a professional standard that responsible departments follow.
+"Best practices" framing suggests encryption is the professional standard responsible departments follow.

 No national standard requires encryption.
 CISA explicitly states that "not all public safety communications need to be encrypted."
-The decision is local, not mandated.
+The decision is local and discretionary.

-Federal Way's encryption doesn't exist in isolation—it's part of a coordinated regional shift across Puget Sound:
+Federal Way is one agency in a coordinated regional shift across Puget Sound:

 Federal Way PD